 Treatment for acute alcohol intoxication is largely supportive.
 Benzodiazepines are the mainstay of treatment for alcohol withdrawal, with diazepam as the preferred benzodiazepine due to its long half-life.
 Long-term alcohol abuse may affect all organ systems, and thus, therapy should be directed at the presenting symptoms and affected organ system.
 Long-term alcohol use is also associated with vitamin deficiencies.
 Folate and thiamine supplementation should be considered along with glucose supplementation in patients suspected of long-term alcohol abuse to prevent Wernicke encephalopathy.

-Treatment for acute intoxication is supportive, addressing ...
+Treatment for acute intoxication is supportive, addressing airway, breathing, and ...